 It's also possible that he's a straight-up herbivore and unable to eat meat, although it isn't made clear.

 Face–Heel Turn: Initially is born with benevolent intentions towards humans.
 Turns evil after humans constantly reject and mistreat him.

 Foil: To Victor.
-Unlike Victor, the Creature doesn't have any family or friends who love him, is forced to live in the harshness of the wilderness, has to self-educate himself, and desperately wants to associate himself with the humans who reject him.
+Unlike Victor, the Creature doesn't have any family or friends who love him, is forced to live in the harshness of the wilderness, has to educate himself, and desperately wants to associate himself with the humans who reject him.
 However, both the Creature and Victor are Byronic Heroes.

 Genius Bruiser: The Creature educates himself very quickly by spying on a girl's lessons through a crack in a wall, growing into a remarkably intelligent, eloquent, and philosophical man.
 He is also an extremely powerful physical specimen, resistant to cold and injury as well as immensely strong, fast, and agile.